UnivLille-Meta/Miage23/Week07-DoubleDispatch/1-Lectures.md

 Check the PDFs, watch the videos.

-The lectures on Visitor and double dispatch: Module 6 from https://advanced-design-mooc.pharo.org/#module6
+The lectures on double dispatch: Module 6 from https://advanced-design-mooc.pharo.org/#module6

 - double dispatch
 - symmetry